exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 Define the function `get_members()`.

-This function should return a list of tuple `(name, value)` with all the members of the enum `LogLevel`.
+This function should return a list of tuples `(name, value)` containing all the members of the enum `LogLevel`.

 ```python
 get_members()